Nach Baliye 9 Team Had A Blast At The Success Party; Raveena Tandon Dances With Contestants (PICS)

 In Pic: Keith & Rochelle

-The celebrities were seen posing for shutterbugs.
+The celebrities were seen posing for the shutterbugs.
 In a few other videos, celebrities like Divyanka-Vivek, Keith-Rochelle, Anita-Rohit were seen showing off their dance moves on the red carpet.
-Looking at all pictures and videos, we must say that the celebrities had a blast at the success party.
+Looking at all the pictures and videos, we must say that the celebrities had a blast at the success party.

 Most Read: Latest TRP Ratings: Nach Baliye 9 & Yeh Rishta Are At 3th Spot; Kulfi Kumar Bajewala Out Of TRP Race